Airtable/blocks/packages/sdk/docs/guide_writes.md

 -   Batch methods (`updateRecordsAsync`, `createRecordsAsync`, `deleteRecordsAsync`) may only update/create/delete up to 50 records in one call.
-    -   Similarly, `globalConfig.setPaths` and `globalConfig.setPathsAsync` may only set 50 paths in
+    -   Similarly, `globalConfig.setPathsAsync` can only set 50 paths in one call.
-        one call.
 -   Any individual write cannot have a payload (eg. `fields` content for `updateRecordAsync`) exceeding 1.9mb in size